Switchcrafter/GazeCapture/pytorch/README.md

 \--00003
 ...
 ```

-3. Run ROI Detection Task to generate metadata:
+3. Please clone this repository and switch to `milestones/dataPrep` branch.

+4. Run ROI Detection Task to generate metadata.
+ROI Detection Task is only needed when a new landmark detection algorithm is evaluated.
+Valid DetectionTypes are circa, dlib and rc.
+For the original circa detection, this step won't perform any action and therefore should be skipped.
+Syntax:

 ```
-python taskCreator.py --task 'ROIDetectionTask' --input <SourcePath> --output <MetadataPath> --type <DetectionType>
+python taskCreator.py --task 'ROIDetectionTask' --input <SourceDirectoryPath> --output <MetadataDirectoryPath> --type <DetectionType>
 ```

-Valid DetectionTypes are circa, dlib and rc.
-For the circa detection, this step won't perform any action and use the original landmarks, therefore you can skip this step too.
-The resulting structure should be something like this:
+For other DetectionTypes the resulting structure should be something like this:
 ```
 Metadata
 \--00002